svgeesus/EuroMPE/Duophonic/Power.md

 ## Voltage reference power

-Same as Pitch DAC power.
+[Vref](./voltage-ref-MAX6226.md) power is same +9V5 as Pitch DAC power.

 ## Gate

 To be determined.
 Options for (about) 5V, 8V gates useful.
 Exact level not critical.

+Same [Gate and LED board](./Gate-LED.md) needs voltage level conversion and current drive for the two RGB LEDs.

 ## Analog power board